Boghdady9/cd0385-project-starter/README.md

 AutoGluon is an open-source framework developed by AWS that automates the process of building and deploying machine learning models.
 It provides a high-level API that simp ifies the task of training and evaluating models, making it suitable for both beginners and experienced machine learning practitioners.

 ## Project Workflow
-# Data Preparation: The dataset will be preprocessed and cleaned to handle missing values, outliers, and other data quality issues.
-Feature engineering techniques will be applied to derive additional meaningful features from the existing ones.
+Data Preparation:

+Preprocess and clean the dataset.
+Apply feature engineering techniques to derive additional meaningful features.
+Feature Selection:

-## Feature Selection: Automatic feature selection methods provided by AutoGluon will be employed to identify the most relevant features for the prediction task.
+Utilize AutoGluon's automatic feature selection methods to identify the most relevant features.

-### Model Training: AutoGluon will be used to train multiple machine-learning models on the dataset.
+Model Training:

+Train multiple machine learning models using AutoGluon.
 The framework will automatically select and tune the best models based on the provided evaluation metric.
+Model Evaluation:

-#### Model Evaluation: The trained models will be evaluated using appropriate evaluation metrics such as mean squared error (MSE) or root mean squared error (RMSE).
-The performance of the models will be compared to identify the best-performing one.
+Evaluate the trained models using appropriate metrics such as mean squared error (MSE) or root mean squared error (RMSE).
+Identify the best-performing model

 # Requirements
 To run this project, ensure that the following libraries are installed: